top of page

 Level 3: Capitalism – The Liquidity to Time Travel

 True capitalism begins when businesses raise capital not just for today, but to fund future profits.
 This is not merely selling goods.
 It is building equity.
-Capitalism, in its fullest form, is a system of institutions that make time travel possible.
+Capitalism, in its fullest form, is a system of institutions for making time travel possible.

 How?
 Through liquidity.